opengovsg/postmangovsg/docs/configure/backend.md

 | `SMS_FALLBACK_ACTIVATE`  | Switch to true to use SNS fallback for all SMS campaigns |
 | `SMS_FALLBACK_SENDER_ID` | Sender ID to use for all SNS SMS                         |

-This set of twilio credentials is used for testing locally only (ie, `NODE_ENV=development`).
+This set of twilio credentials is used for testing locally only (ie, `APP_ENV=development`).
 When in production, users will have to upload their credentials, which will be stored and retrieved from Secrets Manager.
 If not set, smses cannot be sent.

 | Name                           | Description                               |